nabilhanan/nabilhanan/aws-restart/learning-progress-aws-restart.md

   1. You will learn how to define Amazon Simple Storage Service Glacier (Amazon S3 Glacier), what its key data model concepts are, and how to access it.
 - Topic 7 Storage and Archiving - AWS Storage Gateway
   1. You will learn how to define AWS Storage Gateway, what its key concepts are, and how it works.

+Day 39 - 26 January 2024
+- Topic 8 Storage and Archiving - AWS Transfer Family and Other Migration Services
+  1. Define the AWS Transfer Family and its key concepts.
+  2. Identify Amazon Web Services (AWS) migration services and their uses.
+- Lab 185 - Working with Amazon S3
+  1. Use the s3api and s3 AWS CLI commands to create and configure an S3 bucket.
+  2. Verify write permissions to a user on an S3 bucket.
+  3. Configure event notification on an S3 bucket.